Puerto Galera, known for its white beaches and crystal clear shores, is one of the most popular tourist spots in the country.

 Infinity Resort offers its own transportation options.
 You can check out their official website for more details.

-DG Traveler Tips: Apply mosquito repellent before going around the area.
+DG Tips: Apply mosquito repellent before going around the area.
 You don't want to add to the clutter of Talipanan Beach, so remember to throw your trash properly!

 2. Island Hop in Bulalacao